jekennedy/web3-wallet-backend/README.md

 Endpoint: `POST /wallets/{address}/sign`

 Signs a message with the private key of a wallet.
 The user initiating this request must own the specified wallet.
+Note: Next version will store signed messages in the configured database.

 Path Parameters: